openmfp/openmfp.org/docs/getting-started/README.md

 ## Bootstrap local environment

-The `start.sh` contains all steps needed to bootstrap the local environment.
+The `scripts/start.sh` contains all steps needed to bootstrap the local environment.
 The script will automate the following steps:
 - Create kind cluster called `openmfp`
 - install flux
 - prepare secrets